wpmarketingteam/WP5.6Marcomms/Questions and Answers/5_accessibility.md

-**Status: Version 2020/11/25.
+**Status: Version 2020/12/07.
 Finalization with the Release Squad.**

 # Accessibility

-**Please note there is a Google document given to the Accessibility team and we are waiting to hear from them by Friday 4th Dec 2020 19h00 UTC**
+These questions are from the accessibility team’s suggestions and based on search research of what end users are asking about.
+On this page, you will find answers for questions and answers for two audience segments: non technical user and developer.
+They will be published on HelpHub and Developer Hub accordingly.
+Please keep answers clear for a non technical user in that section.

+The answer drafts are from accessibility documents.
+They still need to be made clearer to understand to help these audiences engage with the improvements.

 ***